lightnew10/LiteFP/README.md

     //Create simple armor stand with a name
     //Server level you can get with
     EntityCreator entityCreator = new EntityCreator(EntityType.ARMOR_STAND, player.getLocation(), ServerUtils.getServerLevel(), "test");
-    //if you want remove the name
+    //if you want to remove the name entityCreator.setVisibleName(false);
-    entityCreator.setVisibleName(false);

     //Metadata !
     //Metadata is all data of entity if you want set baby, small, on fire...
-    //Example with ArmorStand
     MetadataNPC metadataNPC = new MetadataNPC();
     metadataNPC.setArmorStandSmall(true);
     metadataNPC.setInvisible(true);